Navigation

 Alternatives

-Despite these alternatives, the Ashley Stopper Knot will be more than enough for most applications.
-It’s tough, bulky, fairly reliable.
-And once you’ve mastered how to tie it, it’s quick and easy to deploy too!
+The Ashley Stopper Knot is tough, bulky, and reliable.
+Once you’ve mastered how to tie it, it’s quick and easy to deploy too!
 We think it’s one of the most important knots that all boaters should know how to tie.